pvcraven/2017_web_security/source/ddos/ddos.rst

 Involving the FBI
 ~~~~~~~~~~~~~~~~~
-In April 2011, the FBI obtained a court order to seize control of server used to
+In April 2011, the FBI obtained a court order to seize control of a server used to
 command the Coreflood botnet and sent code to the infected machines to disable
 the malware on them.
 The private security firm that did this first hijacked
 communication between the infected devices and the attacker's command servers.
 After collecting the IP addresses of the infected devices, they sent code to
 disable the botnet malware on them.
 Although the effect of this code on the
-devices was unknown, the action was successful and helped disable malware on
+devices was unknown, the action was ultimately successful and helped disable
-over 700,000 devices in one week.
+malware on over 700,000 devices in one week.

 In November 2011, an FBI investigation brought down the Butterfly Botnet,
 which stole credit card and bank account information.
 It was comprised of over
 11 million infected devices and resulted in over $850 million losses.
 Overall,
 10 individuals were arrested from several countries.

-In May 2014, the FBI found one of the co-developers of the malware Backshades,
+In May 2014, the FBI arrested one of the co-developers of the malware Backshades,
 which was used to infect over 500,000 devices around the world.
 The FBI held
 over 100 interviews, 100 email and physical search warrants, and seized more
 than 1,900 domains used to control infected devices [Dem]_.